Pula Arena — Roman Amphitheatre

 Well Connected

-From Zagreb: Approximately 3.5–4 hours drive
+From Zagreb: Approximately 3.5–4 hours by road

 By Bus